AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 The Quick Record function can be disabled for a particular button type using [Key Profiles](../system-settings/key-profiles.md).

-For palette buttons, the quick record function works slightly differently to pressing \<Record\> followed by the button.
+For palette buttons, the quick record function works slightly differently to pressing \<Record\> followed by the button because a mask is automatically applied.
 See [Storing a Palette](../palettes/creating-palettes.md#storing-a-palette).

 ## Legends and Picture Legends